Overview of the MassHealth Frail Elder Waiver

 Financial Criteria: Income, Assets & Home Ownership

 The applicant income limit is equivalent to 300% of the Federal Benefit Rate (FBR), which increases on an annual basis in January.
-In 2021, an applicant, regardless of marital status, can have a monthly income up to $2,382.
-When both spouses are applicants, each spouse is considered individually, with each spouse allowed income up to $2,382 / month.
+In 2022, an applicant, regardless of marital status, can have a monthly income up to $2,523.
+When both spouses are applicants, each spouse is considered individually, with each spouse allowed income up to $2,523 / month.
 When only one spouse is an applicant, the income of the non-applicant spouse is not counted towards the income eligibility of his/her spouse.
-Furthermore, monthly income from the applicant spouse can be transferred to the non-applicant spouse as a spousal income allowance, also called a monthly maintenance needs allowance.
-The maximum amount that can be transferred is $3,259.50 / month (effective January 2021 – December 2021) and is intended to ensure the non-applicant spouse has a minimum monthly income of this amount.
-Non-applicant spouses who have their own income equal to or greater than this amount are not entitled to a spousal income allowance.
+While the non-applicant spouse of a waiver applicant generally is entitled to a monthly maintenance needs allowance from their applicant spouse, MA is unique and does not extend this spousal income allowance to non-applicant spouses.
+This is because applicant spouses are able to retain all of their monthly income instead of contributing their income towards their cost of care.

 Some assets are not counted towards Medicaid’s asset limit.
 These generally include an applicant’s primary home, household furnishings and appliances, personal effects, and a vehicle.